jdittrich/userNeedResearchBook/text/allURBook.md

 I had rarely someone who did not agree to being recorded.
-If that happens you can ask if they have any specific worries – possibly you can inform them about that specific aspect and they might agree.
+If that happens you can ask if they have any specific worries – possibly you can inform them about that specific aspect and they might agree when they have  additional information.

 <div class="example">

-[Example from an in-house research project] »I would not like to be audio recorded« »Thats fine with me.
-Though, may I ask what your concern on that matter?« »Hmm…yeah, I don't like, you know, human resources to get that data«
+[Example from an in-house research project] »Audio recording… I’m not sure about this…« »Thats fine with me.
+Though, may I ask what worries are?« »Hmm…yeah, I don't like, you know, human resources to get that data«

  »I understand your concern.
 It is fine if you don't agree but I can assure you that Human Resources is a separate section.
-We don't dont share personal data and what we record today is not accessible to them.
-Also, all data that leaves my computer or the one of my colleague is being anonymized and we remove all data that points to you as person, including names, workplace etc.
+We don't share personal data and what we record today is not accessible to them.
+Also, all data that leaves my computer or the one of my colleague is being anonymized and we remove all data that points to you as person, including names, workplace and so on.

 </div>

-If they don’t agree, just stick with writing notes, usually you are off well with them anyway.
+If they don’t agree, just stick with writing notes.

 Consider summarizing the information about the research and the use of the participant's data in a consent form that the user signs.
 In this